Writing Program Funding Opportunities

 1. Course Enhancement Funds (guest lecturers, special trips, performances, etc.)

-The Virginia Sapiro Academic Enhancement Fund (AEF) (sometimes called the “popcorn fund”) enables CAS faculty members to build unique learning opportunities into their undergraduate course syllabi, using historic and contemporary Boston as an extended classroom and taking advantage of the city and University as magnets for leading academics, artists, and experts.
+• Virginia Sapiro Academic Enhancement Fund: The Virginia Sapiro Academic Enhancement Fund (AEF) enables CAS faculty members to build unique learning opportunities into their undergraduate course syllabi, using historic and contemporary Boston as an extended classroom and taking advantage of the city and University as magnets for leading academics, artists, and experts.
 Activities and events sponsored by the AEF include class trips to cultural performances, guided visits to local exhibits and institutions, and encounters, both formal and informal, with distinguished visiting scholars.
-In some cases, students themselves play an active role in designing and carrying out AEF-sponsored events.
+Funding is reserved for new or pilot EL initiatives.
+AEF funds are intended for one-time purposes only.
 You can visit the AEF website to read a description of the fund and to complete an application.
 Note that funds are limited, and by the end of September (sometimes even by the first week of classes), their fall funding is typically fully allocated, so you will need to plan ahead.
 Typically the AEF asks you to pay for expenses out of pocket and submit for reimbursement using Concur and a code they will provide you; see the directions at the bottom of the Forms page for that process.

-• CAS: The College makes travel funds available to CAS lecturers for travel to conferences: domestic conferences up to $750 and international conferences up to $2000.
+• CAS: This fund is currently paused.
+The College makes travel funds available to CAS lecturers for travel to conferences: domestic conferences up to $750 and international conferences up to $2000.
 To apply, please submit to wpadmin@bu.edu the following items:

 1. a brief description of the conference and your role in it (e.g., delivering a paper)